How To Care For Your Saddle Pad

 Tips For Caring For Your Saddle Blanket Or Pad

-At right: A car wash vacuum.
+Below: A car wash vacuum.
 When used regularly, vacuums can do a good job of removing loose dirt and hair from your saddle blanket or pad.

 - If your blanket or pad is washable and it has caked-on dirt that won't come off by brushing or vacuuming, wash it.
 Some blankets and pads are machine washable, but only use a washing machine if the care instructions that came with the blanket or pad say you can.
 Be sure to follow the manufacturer's instructions carefully.
 NOTE: Using a washing machine to wash your blanket or pad can sometimes leave the machine with a lot of loose hair in it.
 Be prepared to clean your washing machine after you wash your blanket or pad.

-- If you're using a powerful spray nozzle with your garden hose, or if you're at the car wash, begin spraying your blanket or pad while standing a little farther back than you think is necessary then move closer a little at a time.
+- If you're using a spray nozzle with your garden hose, begin spraying your blanket or pad while standing a little farther back than you think is necessary then move closer a little at a time.
 Some garden hose nozzles can shoot a very powerful spray and if you're not careful you can damage your blanket or pad.
 Powerful sprays of water can help you get your blankets and pads clean quickly with minimal rubbing or brushing, but you do have to use them with caution.

 - Unless the manufacturer's instructions that came with your blanket or pad say you can place it in a clothes dryer, allow your blanket or pad to air dry naturally.
 Lay it over a saddle stand, pickup truck tail gate, sturdy fence rail, or anything else that will allow for a lot of natural air flow.
 It's usually best to lay it right-side down instead of upside down.
 Don't hang it up as the weight of the water could pull it out of shape or cause it to rip or tear.